vivekmunde/express-js-template/docs/authentication.md

 # Authentication & Authorization

-This document covers the authentication system and Role-Based Access Control (RBAC) implementation in q-server.
+This document covers the authentication system and Role-Based Access Control (RBAC) implementation in express-js-template.

 ## Table of Contents